marydodo/terra-aws/README.md

 # terra-aws
 Build, change, and destroy AWS infrastructure using Terraform.

-[x] Make sure to have AWS account setup
+[/] Make sure to have AWS account setup

 [] Write Terraform configuration to launch a single AWS instance